ale94mleon/BindFlow/docs/source/guides/force-fields.md

 `````{tab} by code
 ````{tab} on GROMACS distribution

-You can access all the [GROMACS force fields](https://manual.gromacs.org/current/user-guide/force-fields.html) by their code, they will be pass to [pdb2gmx](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html) through the flag `-ff` after been fixed with [PDBFixer](https://github.com/openmm/pdbfixer).
+You can access all the [GROMACS force fields](https://manual.gromacs.org/current/user-guide/force-fields.html) by their code, they will be pass to [pdb2gmx](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html) through the flag `-ff` after been fixed (if `fix_protein = True`) with [PDBFixer](https://github.com/openmm/pdbfixer).

 ```{hint}
 It is advised to spend some time on the processing of the protein beforehand (better a minute than repeat the whole campaign):